CEU: Transition Survival 103: Must-Have Social Skills for Adolescents/Adults - Part 1

 - Learn several teaching strategies for use with the student

-MANDATORY DISCLAIMER: The Behavior Analyst Certification Board (“BACB”) does not sponsor, approve or endorse Special Learning, the materials, information, or sessions identified herein.
+MANDATORY DISCLAIMER: The Behavior Analyst Certification Board (“BACB”) does not sponsor, approve, or endorse Special Learning, the materials, information, or sessions identified herein.

 No reviews yet!